oracle-samples/maa/wls-hydr/README.md

 - Upload to the bastion the certificate files for the front end Load Balancer.
 You need to upload both its public certificate and the certificate's private key to the bastion.

 - Create the stage folder structure in the bastion using the DataReplication.py init command:
-`<WLS-HYDR_BASE>/lib/DataReplication.py --init`
+`<WLS-HYDR_BASE>/lib/DataReplication.py init -w <nº wls nodes> -o <nº ohs nodes>`
 This will create the required directory structure to place contents from primary

 - Manually upload the contents from the primary system to these folders.
 Read the file README_FOR_MANUAL_COPY.txt in the stage folder for details about how to copy each item.